 Find a way to join in, grow, and serve!

-There are a multitude of oppotunities for those that would like to offer their time and talents as volunteers.
-Here are some brief description of the many ways you can get involved:
+There is a multitude of opportunities for those that would like to offer their time and talents as volunteers.
+Here are some brief descriptions of some of the many ways you can get involved: